 The CPS Board is developing a webinar to review further curriculum details for instructors.
 Board members will reach out to state child passenger safety coordinators and State Highway Safety Offices to answer curriculum questions and provide suggestions for implementing the program in their states/regions.
 The Participant Guide will be posted on the Board website for download by current technicians.

 Stay tuned for more curriculum updates, by reading future editions of your CPS Express and visiting the CPS Board website, www.cpsboard.org.

+Submitted by Carol Meidinger, Member, CPS Board Curriculum Committee